Niederegger/FrontEndAngular4/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `ng serve --proxy-config proxy.conf.json` to Proxy /api calls to port 8080 (default spring-boot port).
+This is used for developement purpose.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.